codexgigassys/codex-backend/README.md

 ![img](doc/10-buttons.png?raw=true)

-The **export button** will download a text file with the metadata gathered from the selected files:
+The **export button** will download a text file containing the metadata gathered from the selected files:

 ![img](doc/11-export-example.png?raw=true)